5. E-textiles¶

 }

-3. Sewing circuit components onto fabric¶
+3. Sew circuit components onto fabric¶

-a.
+3a.
 Dandelion core: Sew in leads and components, test

-b.
+3b.
 Dandelion first ring (inner) seeds: Sew in leads and components, test

-c.
+3c.
 Dandelion second ring (outer) seeds: Sew in leads and components, test

-4. Test whole system¶
+4. Assemble and test whole system¶

-b.
-Troubleshoot: Grab a multimeter if any leads are not connecting, LEDs not lighting, etc.
+Hook up to Arduino with alligator clips and test: Is everything lighting up as expected?
+Use a multimeter to troubleshoot and detect if any leads are not connecting, LEDs not lighting, etc.

 7. Reflect and learn¶